Makeblock-official/mbot_nodebots/README.md

 ```

 * Turn the mbot off, install the bluetooth module, turn the board on again.
-* Pair the module (use whatever tool you need to make that work - usually BT settings
+* Pair the module (use whatever tool you need to make that work for your OS -
-in your control panel).
+usually BT settingsin your control panel).

 Test the connection by using a screen terminal such as: